peayah/github-pages-with-jekyll/index.md

-I’m a full-stack python developer with industry experience in building websites and working with data in various ways.
-I also have taken classes in Database Management and Data Visualization.
+pI’m a full-stack python developer with industry experience in building websites and working with data in various ways.
+I also have experience in Database Management and Data Visualization.

-Looking to my coding expertise and problem solving skills in sustainability.
+Looking to use my coding expertise and problem solving skills in sustainability.

 Constantly Learning — Consistently Problem Solving — Constructively Coding